Betting On NFL Playoffs Odds

-The 2020-2021 NFL Playoffs begin in early January once the regular season has concluded.
-Just as winter begins to set in, betting on the NFL and their highly-contested playoffs will certainly provide plenty of heat.
+The NFL Playoffs begin in early January once the regular season has concluded.
+Just as winter begins to set in, betting on the NFL and their highly-contested postseason matchups can always be counted on to provide plenty of heat.

-This year, there's an extra team in the postseason mix for each conference creating a 14-team NFL playoff bracket for the first time ever.
-The wild-card round is set for January 9th and 10th, and will feature a total of six games over the course of the weekend.
+Now, there's an extra team in the postseason mix for each conference creating a 14-team NFL playoff bracket for the first time ever.
+The wild-card round now features a total of six games over the course of the weekend.
 The divisional round and conference championships will occur the following weekends.

 Super Bowl 55 will conclude the NFL playoffs and will once again be the most-watched, and most wagered upon, sporting event of the season.
-Below you’ll find the best and most trusted football betting sites in the industry for wagering on the championship game and all the game lines from the 2020-2021 NFL Playoffs.
+Below you’ll find the best and most trusted football betting sites in the industry for wagering on the championship game and all the game lines featuring 2020-2021 NFL Playoff pdds.

 IS IT LEGAL TO BET ON THE NFL PLAYOFFS IN THE UNITED STATES?

-Offshore: Yes!
-There are no federal gambling laws in the United States that prevents you from betting on the NFL Playoffs at a licensed online sportsbook located outside of the country.
+International: Yes!
+There are no federal gambling laws in the United States that prevent you from betting on NFL Playoff odds at a licensed online sportsbook located outside of the country.
 Each of the NFL betting sites we recommend below has been reviewed by our staff to ensure each one fits our criteria and passes our exhaustive vetting process.

 #1 Legal Online Sportsbook To Bet On The NFL Playoffs